Jelly-RDF/jvm-benchmarks/README.md

 The `scripts` directory contains scripts that automate running the benchmarks.

-The scripts assume you are using the `stream-mixed` profile of RiverBench – if you are using a different profile, you will need to modify the `DATASETS` variable in the scripts accordingly.
+The scripts assume you are using the `stream-mixed-rdfstar` profile of RiverBench – if you are using a different profile, you will need to modify the `DATASETS` variable in the scripts accordingly.
 Same goes for any changes to benchmark parameters.

 - `./scripts/size.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets]`
   - Runs the serialization size benchmark.